qsnjason/qsnjsclient/README.md

 The QSN Javascript Client implements the QSN messaging API in Javascript over Websocket.
 Supported methods include access to model data, BBS messaging, and platform notifications.
 This client implements an asynchronous messaging model and data caching system, providing realtime access to the QSN platform within HTML5 browsers.

-This client requires the jsSHA library for login methods. https://github.com/Caligatio/jsSHA.git
+This client requires the jsSHA library. https://github.com/Caligatio/jsSHA.git

 Client Configuration
 ---